barbarer/java-swap/_sources/js-post.rst

 Problems
 ==============

-.. activecode:: lccv1
+.. activecode:: js-swap-ac
    :language: java
    :autograde: unittest

-   Finish writing the code to swap the values in x and y (so that x ends up with y's initial value and y ends up with x's initial value).
+   Finish writing the code to swap the values in a and b (so that a ends up with b's initial value and b ends up with a's initial value).
    ~~~~
    public class Test1
    {
       public static void main(String[] args)
       {
-          int x = 3;
+          int x = 6;
-          int y = 5;
+          int y = 2;
           int temp = 0;

           // swap the Values